 Remove the lower leaves from the stem, and allow the wounds to dry completely before rooting.
 Dip the stems into rooting hormone before putting them into a pot filled with moist soil.

-The trick to rooting rubber plant cuttings is to keep the soil moist, but never soggy.
+The trick to rooting rubber tree plant cuttings is to keep the soil moist, but never soggy.
 Then mist the cuttings to encourage them to grow roots.

 You could also try rooting the cuttings in water.
 Place them into a vase of fresh water, making sure that none of the leaves are touching the water.
 Put them in a bright location, and keep the water clean as you wait for the stems to grow roots.